-Internally delivered CPD Externally delivered CPD Attention Autism (Bucket Time) All Things Autism (all staff) Precision Teaching Gina Davies- Curiosity Programme (Attention Autism) SEND provision (with subject leaders) ADHD training Avanti Institute Inclusion Network Meetings (SENCO) Dyslexia training (English Lead) WE SEND Conference (SENCO) Speech and Language CPD (LSAs) Phonics coaching and CPD Private Behaviour Therapist CPD (KS1 team)
+Internally delivered CPD Externally delivered CPD Attention Autism (Bucket Time) All Things Autism (all staff) Precision Teaching Gina Davies- Curiosity Programme (Attention Autism) SEND provision (with subject leaders) ADHD training Avanti Institute Inclusion Network Meetings (SENCO) Dyslexia training (English Lead) WE SEND Conference (SENCO) Speech and Language CPD (LSAs) Phonics coaching and CPD Private Behaviour Therapist CPD (KS1 team) Private SALT that work with specific children and their allocated class adults Avanti Trust Pathways- staff can sign up to a range of CPD sessions Many of our ECTs have worked at Avanti for a number of years and therefore have had access to many of the CPD stated.
+How to support Behaviour with ASD Advisory Team Colourful Semantics & Blank Level Questioning from the NHS SALT Lego Therapy with a private SALT Sensory CPD ASD Advisory De -escalation & Positive Handling Training Pottery training with TAs ECTs provided opportunities as part of their training to visit SEN schools/ units.

-Your child's class teacher is responsible for High Quality Teaching, this involves creating an inclusive learning environment through adaptations to the classroom setting, curriculum, planning and etc.
+The child's class teacher is responsible for High Quality Teaching, which involves creating an inclusive learning environment through adaptations to the classroom setting, curriculum, and planning.
+We rely on and thrive from strong parent-teacher communications to support and enhance these efforts.

 Our LSAs will also work closely with the pupils this will occasionally vary between 1:1 support or small group interventions.
-LSAs will primarily be guided by class teachers.
+Our teachers have received training on effectively deploying LSAs, they will primarily be guided by class teachers.
 We empower our LSAs and staff to attend training and lead intervention groups.

-Those pupils with high needs and an EHCP will tend to always have an adult with them, these adults will receive a thorough handover and a risk assessment to ensure the safety of the adult and child.
-On most occasions these pupils will have access to regular external support, eg; SALT, OT or ASD Advisory, which will also provide bespoke training for the 1:1 adult.
+Those pupils with high needs and an EHCP will tend have adult support in the form of a class teacher and LSAs, these adults will receive a thorough handover and a risk assessment to ensure the safety of the adult and child.
+On most occasions these pupils will have access to external support, eg; SALT, OT or ASD Advisory, which will also provide bespoke training for the adults.

-Avanti Trust also will be working with all Avanti schools to further develop the curriculum through implementation of our AI Teaching and Learning Toolkit and the CUSP Curriculum.
+Avanti Trust also will be working with all Avanti schools to further develop the curriculum through implementation of our Al Teaching and Learning Toolkit and the CUSP Curriculum.
 These principles and schemes are built with SEND in mind and will continue to encourage an inclusive and diverse curriculum for all pupils.